inngest/website/pages/blog/_posts/5-lessons-learned-from-taking-next-js-app-router-to-production.md

 ## Conclusion

 The Next.js App Router can provide a lot of benefits that enhance both end user and developer experience.
-If you choose to adopt it, you should consider that it's still a relatively new technology that has a learning curve and aspects that are still in development.
+If you choose to adopt it, you should consider that it’s still a relatively new technology that has a learning curve and aspects that are still in development.

 We started building our app when the App Router was considered "_not ready for production,_" but with our experience and the Next.js team now blessing it as _stable_, we encourage you to try it out in your project!
 We do recommend taking the time to read through the [official docs](https://nextjs.org/docs) thoroughly.
-There are enough changes from the Pages Directory that can cause some considerable headaches if you don't spend the time to understand it.
+There are enough changes from the Pages Directory that can cause some considerable headaches if you don’t spend the time to understand it.

-Overall, we're happy with our decision to be one of the early production apps adopting the App Router.
+Overall, we’re happy with our decision to be one of the early production apps adopting the App Router.
 With a major re-write, it was our chance to use the cutting-edge to avoid another re-write or upgrade again in the near future.

 In an upcoming post, we’ll discuss how debugging has changed with the introduction of React Server Components, how to handle cold boots, and more.